toine512/jtv-downloader/README.md

 You need rtmpdump first :
 =========================

-[Patches and Widnows builds by KSV] (http://stream-recorder.com/forum/release-unofficial-rtmpdump-binaries-t11030.html)
+[Patches and Windows builds by KSV] (http://stream-recorder.com/forum/release-unofficial-rtmpdump-binaries-t11030.html)

 Jtv live downloader, how do I get it ?
 ======================================